The video experts blog

-It’s important to have a reliable internet connection when live video streaming.
+It’s important to have a reliable connection when live video streaming.
 Blackouts and blank screens are some of the worst things that can happen during a live broadcast.

 Tethered Ethernet is the most reliable internet connection, and Wifi comes in as a close second.
 A strong internet connection is essential for live feed cameras.
-No matter which way you go, you’re going to want to pay close attention to your upload speed.
+No matter how you go, you will want to pay close attention to your upload speed.

-We recommend using an upload speed that is around double what you plan to use to live stream, so you can comfortably use 50% of the speed.
+We recommend using an upload speed that is around double what you plan to use for the live streaming session, so you can comfortably use 50% of the speed.
 That will leverage great scalability options without needing to make any changes to your current set-up if you need to use more.
-You can push this to up to 80% of your internet connection speed if need be.
-For example, a 1,000 kbps connection would let you stream from 500 kbps all the way to 800kbps.
+You can push this up to 80% of your internet connection speed.
+For example, a 1,000 kbps connection would let you stream from 500 kbps to 800 kbps.

-In order to check your internet’s upload speed, you can search “speed test” on Google.
-The first result is a built-in Google tool that can help you test your internet speed.
+To check your internet upload speed, you can search “speed test” on Google.
+The first result is a built-in Google tool that can help test your internet upload speed.

 If you are streaming from a remote location without access to Ethernet or Wifi, we recommend checking out our remote streaming guide that provides information on circumventing these issues.

 After getting your internet and equipment into place, it’s time to set up your live channel.
-This can be done via your online video platform.
+You can do that via your online video platform.
 This process varies from platform to platform, but if you’re streaming on Dacast, you can reference our live stream setup guide for a tutorial paired with pictures.

-No matter what platform you use, you’ll be prompted to configure your live channel with your preferences.
+Whatever your streaming platform, you’ll be prompted to configure your live channel with your preferences.
 You can name your live channel and add a description.
-You also want to make sure that your live channel is set to “Online.”
+You also want to ensure that your live channel is set to “Online.”